-- 14.4.1 In addition to the requirements set out above, while on CP Property, Contractor Personnel shall: - (a) travel only on designated roadways unless otherwise instructed; - (b) keep daytime running lights on (if so equipped); - (c) not exceed 25 km/h (15 mph) unless otherwise posted; - (d) come to a full stop at all blind corners, rail and roadway crossings; - (e) yield the right of way to all Mobile Equipment and other non-highway equipment or service vehicles: - (f) not operate vehicles (or any internal combustion equipment) inside buildings or enclosed structures unless adequate ventilation is provided; - (g) not park Foul of Track unless on-track protection is provided; - (h) not leave vehicles running unnecessarily; - (i) park only in pre-determined or designated areas: - (j) always use the parking brake (or wheel chocks) when leaving an unoccupied vehicle running; and - (k) where safe and practicable, back vehicles into marked parking spaces to avoid reverse collisions when exiting. - 14.4.2 All Contractor Personnel who will be operating a highway vehicle or Mobile Equipment in any CP intermodal facilities must complete a Driver Safety Orientation program prior to first entry, and from time to time thereafter as directed by the Manager In Charge.
+- 14.4.1 In addition to the requirements set out above, while on CP Property, Contractor Personnel shall: - (a) travel only on designated roadways unless otherwise instructed; - (b) keep daytime running lights on (if so equipped); - (c) not exceed 15 mph unless otherwise posted; - (d) come to a full stop at all blind corners, rail and roadway crossings; - (e) yield the right of way to all Mobile Equipment and other non-highway equipment or service vehicles; - (f) not operate vehicles (or any internal combustion equipment) inside buildings or enclosed structures unless adequate ventilation is provided; - (g) not park Foul of Track unless on-track protection is provided; - (h) not leave vehicles running unnecessarily; - (i) park only in pre-determined or designated areas; - (j) always use the parking brake (or wheel chocks) when leaving an unoccupied vehicle running; - (k) prior to operation of a vehicle the driver must conduct a walk around of the vehicle to identify any obstacles, clearance restrictions, or adjacent vehicles that may interfere with executing a safe movement. - (I) where safe and practicable, pull vehicles through or back into marked parking spaces to avoid reverse collisions when exiting. - (m) If a passenger is present, he exit the vehicle prior to a reverse movement to provide guidance and direction to the driver during the reverse movement and applies to commercial vehicles and vehicles with restricted rear views - 14.4.2 All Contractor Personnel who will be operating a highway vehicle or Mobile Equipment in any CP intermodal facilities must complete a Driver Safety Orientation program prior to first entry, and from time-to-time thereafter as directed by the Manager-in-Charge.